 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “We have developed a COVID-19 testing kit which can deliver the results in 20 minutes for symptomatic and asymptomatic patients.
 The uniqueness of this test kit is that it functions sans the Reverse Transcription Polymerase Chain Reaction (RT-PCR),” Shiv Govind Singh, a professor at IIT-Hyderabad’s Electrical Engineering department, told PTI.

 “The low-cost test kit is easy to carry around and tests can be done at point of care.
 The testing method used is an alternative to the currently used method.
 We identified a unique sequence of conserved regions of COVID-19 genome,” Singh, who led the three-member team, said.

 IIT-Hyderabad is the second academic institution in the country to come up with a testing kit for novel coronavirus.

-It had claimed that the current testing methods available were “probe-based” while the one developed by its students was a “probe-free” method, which reduces the testing cost without compromising on accuracy.
+It claimed that the current testing methods available were “probe-based”.
+At the same time, the one developed by its students was a “probe-free” method, which reduces the testing cost without compromising accuracy.

 India on Saturday went past Italy to become the sixth worst-hit nation by COVID-19, with the country registering a record single-day spike of 9,887 cases which pushed the nationwide tally to 2,36,657.

-The country’s death toll due to COVID-19 rose to 6,642, with a record increase of 294 deaths in the last 24 hours till Saturday 8 am.
+The country’s death toll from COVID-19 rose to 6,642, with a record increase of 294 deaths in the last 24 hours until Saturday 8 am.